In Java, you create a package with the package keyword.

 This means that programmers can’t use keywords as names for variables, methods, classes, or any other kind of identifier.

-How is package created in Java?
+How is the package created in Java?

-For each data types source file system that contains the kinds (classes, interfaces, enumerations, and annotation types) that you want to include in the package, you must add a package statement with that name at the top.
+For each data type source file system that contains the kinds (classes, interfaces, enumerations, and annotation types) that you want to include in the package, you must add a package statement with that name at the top.

 How do I create and access a package?